 Although a simple police caution will not show up on a basic check, a caution will show up on both a standard and an enhanced Disclosure and Barring Service (DBS) certificate.

-Certain cautions will become protected after 6 years and will definitely come off of a standard certificate and mostly likely will not appear on an enhanced check.
-Offences such as common assault, low level theft or public order will be protected after 6 years.
+Certain cautions will become protected after 6 years, come off of a standard certificate, and most likely will not appear on an enhanced check.
+Offences such as common assault, low-level theft or public order will be protected after 6 years.

-Certain police cautions however will never become protected, cautions for what are considered to be more serious offences, such as burglary, actual bodily harm (ABH), child cruelty or sexual assault, will never become protected and will always be disclosed on both a standard or enhanced DBS certificate.
-(NB 2017: this rule is subject to a government review)
+Certain police cautions, however, will never become protected.
+Cautions for what are considered to be more serious offences, such as burglary, actual bodily harm (ABH), child cruelty or sexual assault, will never become protected and will always be disclosed on both a standard or enhanced DBS certificate.

 Arrest Records and Protected Cautions on Enhanced Background Checks

-The police have a discretion to disclose a wide range of information on an enhanced DBS check – if the police feel it is relevant to a role you are applying for they may disclose arrest records or information related to a police caution.
+The police can disclose a wide range of information on an enhanced DBS check.
+If the police feel it is relevant to a role you are applying for, they may disclose arrest records or information related to a police caution.

-Police cautions may therefore have an impact on your career even after 6 years and even if the caution you received was relatively minor.
-Even arrest records can be disclosed on an Enhanced DBS certificate – namely allegations that never resulted in a charge, caution nor conviction.
+Police cautions may, therefore, impact your career even after 6 years, even if the caution you received was relatively minor.
+Even arrest records can be disclosed on an Enhanced DBS certificate – namely, allegations that never resulted in a charge, caution, nor conviction.

 Police Cautions Removal Solicitors and DBS Specialists

-We also have extensive experience of challenging the unfair disclosure of information on enhanced DBS certificates.
+We also have extensive experience in challenging the unfair disclosure of information on enhanced DBS certificates.

-In additional we are often instructed to apply to remove arrest records from the PNC, it may be the case that your arrest was unlawful and so your record on the PNC should be deleted.
+In addition, we are often instructed to apply to remove arrest records from the PNC.
+It may be the case that your arrest was unlawful so your record on the PNC should be deleted.

-If you are worried about immigration to the US, we have professional contacts with United States based attorneys with extensive experience in US immigration law and procedure.
+If you are worried about immigration to the US, we have professional contacts with attorneys from the United States with extensive experience in US immigration law and procedure.

-Please get in touch to discuss your case with our specialist police caution and arrest record solicitors, we often are able to offer our services under fixed fees.
+Please get in touch to discuss your case with our specialist police caution and arrest record solicitors.
+We often offer our services at fixed fees.
 We regret that we can not offer our services under legal aid.